UCL/fan-slicer/README.rst

 ^^^^^

 A complete use case example is provided in *simulation_demo.py*.
-This script contains code for the sampling of 10 evenly spaced fan-shaped planes from both 2 volumes:
+This script contains code for the sampling of 10 evenly spaced fan-shaped planes from two volumes:

 * An abdominal contrast enhanced CT centered at the liver (a non-binary intensity volume).